NilsRMadsen/hippo/README.md

 ## Dynamic Configuration

-Unlike other configuration frameworks, Hippo uses native Python dictionaries in a ```config.py``` or similarly-named module to store configurations.
-This allows for dynamic insertion of configuration values, and the passing of extractor and loader classes directly in the config.
+Unlike other configuration frameworks, Hippo uses native Python dictionaries in a ```config.py``` or similarly-named module to store pipeline configurations.
+This allows for dynamic insertion of configuration values, and for passing connector classes and transformer functions directly in the config.

 ## Running a Pipeline